ChronicDiseaseEpi/TableTidierOutputs/README.md

 # Reading in collections

 Collections can be read in as follows.
-The whole file is read in as a list object and the information for each table is printed.
+The whole file is read in as a list object and the information for each table object is printed.

 ``` r
 clctn <- ReadCollection("collection_132_all_additional.json")